Our Sources, Contributors and Collaborators

 Doug Drinen has developed Pro-Football-Reference.com from scratch and is a fellow mathematician and stathead.
 He has provided a great deal of feedback on the site.

 Justin Kubatko developed the counterpart basketball site and has provided many suggestions as well.

 Tom Ruane has contributed both data and advice to this effort.
 Tom works with retrosheet.org, a very, very worthy cause.
 The game log and transaction data on the site is available at retrosheet free of charge.

 Doug Pappas contributed salary and payroll information to the site.

 Keith Woolner was the original StatHead and his work at Baseball Prospectus and elsewhere has influenced our work here.
-He currently works in the Indians front office.
+He currently works in the Guardians front office.

-Much of the data is due to the volunteers at SABR.org, among whom I count myself.
+Much of the data is due to the volunteers at SABR.org, among whom some of us are ourselves.

 The SABR biographical committee routinely puts out updates for new information (or even new ballplayers) found.
 This can include updated birth, name and death information.